 ZACHARY HESTER is a second year student at the Space Policy Institute.
 He graduated summa cum laude from North Carolina State University with a B.S. in Aerospace Engineering and a B.S. in Political Science in 2011.
 At N.C.
 State, Zack was a both a Park and a Benjamin Franklin Scholar.
 The Benjamin Franklin program is a dual degree program integrating technology and science with the social sciences and humanities.
 His paper entitled “U.S. Opinion on Nuclear Power: Analysis and Perspective” received the N.C.
 State School of Public and International Affairs award for best senior seminar paper.
 In the summer of 2008, he studied at Zhejiang University in Hangzhou, China.
 Zack has interned on the House of Representatives Subcommittee on Space and Aeronautics and is currently a business technology consultant in Deloitte Consulting’s Federal Practice.

-ARI KATTAN is a first year Masters student in the International Science and Technology Policy program.
-He currently works as the Program Assistant for the Nuclear Security Consensus project at The George Washington University.
-He received his B.A. magna cum laude in International Relations from the University of California, San Diego, in 2012.
+ARI KATTAN is a second year masters student in the International Science and Technology Policy program.
+He is currently a research assistant at the University of Maryland, College Park, focusing on missile defense and extended deterrence issues.
+He graduated magna cum laude in International Relations from the University of California, San Diego, in 2012.